RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_online_send_point_cloud_ros.md

 ## 1 Introduction

-This document will show you how to online connect a LiDAR and send point cloud to ROS.
+This document illustrates how to connect to an online LiDAR and send point cloud to ROS.

 Please make sure you have read the LiDAR user-guide and [Intro to parameters](../intro/parameter_intro.md) before reading this document.

 ## 2 Steps

 ### 2.1 Get the LiDAR port number

-Please follow the instructions in LiDAR user-guide to connect the LiDAR and set up your computer's ip address.
+Please follow the instructions in LiDAR user-guide, to connect to the LiDAR and set up your computer's ip address.

 At this time, you should have already known your LiDAR's msop port number and difop port number.
 The default is ```msop-6699, difop-7788```.

-If you have no idea about what it is, please check the LiDAR user-guide first.
+If you have no idea about what it is, please check the LiDAR user-guide.

 ### 2.2 Set up the common part of the config file